I saw a very impressive project on GitHub, claiming to be the smallest responsive UI framework in the world.

 }, {get: (tag, name) =>

-// bind handles the name parameter; the first parameter of the target becomes the property name used
+// bind handles the name parameter, effectively making the first parameter of the target the accessed property name

 tag.bind(_undefined, name)})

-PS: To be honest, the internal types of this tags are really impossible to output correct types.
-When reading the source code with extensions and type annotations, encountering such situations made me feel for the first time that TypeScript has flaws.
-If you want to see the extended and annotated code, it will be linked at the end of the gist.
+To be honest, the internal types of this tags are really impossible to directly output correct types.
+When reading the extended and annotated code, encountering such situations made me feel for the first time that TypeScript has its flaws.
+I will place the extended and annotated code at the end of the gist link.

 Reactive Basics#

-The foundation of current reactive UI frameworks is still the same old story, fundamentally a publish-subscribe model or observer pattern.
+The foundation of today's reactive UI frameworks is still the same old thing, fundamentally a publish-subscribe pattern or observer pattern.

-However, vanjs takes an extreme approach to compress size, resulting in the code for this part, aside from the implementation logic, being quite robust, giving me a feeling of returning to ES5 to manually implement class prototypes.
+However, vanjs takes the extreme route of size compression, resulting in a very robust implementation logic for this part, giving me a feeling of returning to ES5 to manually implement class prototypes.

 State Management#